What steps are you taking to anticipate and mitigate supply chain risks?

 One of our clients manufactures 3 of these 4 countries!

 Fortunately, his goods were out of harms way in Thailand and Vietnam, although the disruptions in leather supply did cause this buyer some gray hair, when a second source of a unique leather had to be found and fast-tracked.

 3 Strategic Sourcing Questions to Ask Your Suppliers

-For instance, ask your factories, agents or other intermediaries:
+To anticipate and plan ahead, ask your factories, agents or other intermediaries about:

 Other Strategies To Avoid Supply Chain Risks?

 We'd like to hear what your business is doing to build flexibility and avoid disruption.